Why rear facing child seats provide better safety for the child?

 How long should I keep my child in rearward facing position?

 Swandoo car seats are certified under the newest regulations ECE R129, where it’s mandatory to keep your child rear facing until 15 months.
 Its products allow you to keep your toddler rear facing in the car beyond 15 months for optimum safety.

 We recommend keeping your children as long as possible in rear facing seats provided there is enough space.
-However, if parents decide to place their children in a forward-facing seat – our convertible group (0/1 seat Jody) has 360 rotation capabilities and also offers a high degree of protection for your child in a forward facing position.
+However, if parents decide to place their children in a forward-facing seat – our convertible group (0/1 seat Marie) has 360 rotation capabilities and also offers a high degree of protection for your child in a forward facing position.

 Do rear-facing car seats protect in a collision from the rear as well?

 We have received no reports of any serious cases.
 In general rear-facing car seats provide less protection in a rear-impact collision, in which the same forces are generated as in a head-on crash, than forward-facing seats in a rear-impact collision.
 However, collision statistics show that serious rear-impact collisions are, in fact, very rare.
 Less than 10% of collisions are rear impacts.
 In addition it’s much less likely to result in serious injuries.
 We do perform rear-impact tests on our rear-facing car seats.
 The stress values measured in these tests are low.

 Does my child have enough Legroom?
 Is it safe to keep my child rear facing when her legs seem too long?

 For older children (3-4 years) it may look like they don’t have enough space for their legs, but they are still very flexible and can sit comfortably cross-legged or with bended legs.
 They can also put their feet on the rebound bar or on the seat.

 The aim of the seat is to protect the essential parts of the body including the head, neck, chest and internal organs.
 It might appear that legs and arms are less protected when rear-facing but statistics show that the limbs are better protected especially in front-impact situations.